 And in the Forest Singing

-Amongst the flowers and the trees lives a world unseen in the half blind eyes of men.
+And in the Forest Singing: Amongst the flowers and the trees lives a world unseen in the half-blind eyes of men.

 “Are you the one who has left me all wet?” she asked.

-Carag smiled his silliest of smiles, a smile all eyes and wild haired, sad misfortune and delicate madness.
+Carag smiled his silliest of smiles, a smile all eyes and wild-haired, misfortune and delicate madness.

 “Oh Carag, you know I watch over the flowers, paint the hues for sunlight’s kiss, bend leaf and draw the waters.
 Were I to run off, who would do these things?”

-So Mari Bug smiled at her friend and, opening her wings she trapped the essence of wind, the thought of the azure deep and she leapt skyward.
-A great loop, a fluttering of hearts and smiles and songs and then back so he could climb upon her.
+So Mari Bug smiled at her friend, and, opening her wings, she trapped the essence of wind, the thought of the azure deep, and she leaped skyward.
+A great loop, a fluttering of hearts and smiles and songs, and then back so he could climb upon her.

 When the light faded, when the petals had sung their songs and the trees finished their dancing, the two returned to their green.
-Settled amongst the reds and blues, the deepest of shades and delicacies of hue they pulled a blanket of laughter about themselves and sung themselves to sleep.
+Settled amongst the reds and blues, the deepest shades and delicacies of the hue, they pulled a blanket of laughter about themselves and sung themselves to sleep.

 * * *

 The darkness faded to light, as it must, as it should.
 Carag kept his vigil, occasionally turning up bedclothes, tucking in errant toes that found the coolness beyond the sheets.
-It was a labour he did not mind, one in fact he took great pleasure in.
+It was labor he did not mind, one in fact he took great pleasure in.

 “Good morning elf-friend, have you been here all night again?” she asked, her voice like the songs that faeries sing.

-“I slept so wonderfully and warm, safe, knowing that you my friend were here, but why?
-You must want your own slumber, you must need your rest as all things do.”
+“I slept so wonderful and warm, safe, knowing that you, my friend, were here, but why?
+You must want your own slumber; you must need your rest as all things do.”

 He blushed slightly, ears darkening, eyes twinkling.